-The plane: The Airbus A320 - Air New Zealand's smallest international configuration used for crossing the Tasman and other short-haul flights out of New Zealand.
+The Airbus A320 - Air New Zealand's smallest international configuration used for crossing the Tasman and other short-haul flights out of New Zealand.

 Class: Economy seat with "The Works", including a piece of luggage up to 23kg, in-flight entertainment, a meal and drinks.